 Ubuntu is currently the most popular of the Linux Distributions.
 It is built on a Debian core, but has a more regular release cycle, is more polished, is easy to use and has major financial backing.
 It is a completely free distro, therefore copyrighted materials such as DVD playing software do not come as standard with Ubuntu, you must download and install it separately, but can be done easily.
 If you don’t like the look and feel of the latest Ubuntu desktop (called Unity), Linux Mint is based on Ubuntu, is made for beginners and still offers a GNOME or KDE version.

 Used to be very popular, easy to use, good installer.
 Has some annoying quirks, RPM software packaging can suffer from dependency problems, even with YUM system.
 RHEL (Red Hat Enterprise Linux) is the non-free Enterprise version offering of this distribution, it comes with full telephone based support and is backed by rigorous testing.
 CentOS is the free version which is derived from RHEL but usually trails behind it and of course does not come with enterprise support, then there is Fedora Core.
 Fedora is the bleeding-edge fork of Red Hat which has all the latest bells and whistles but as it is bleeding-edge, it can also suffer from less stability than their enterprise-grade counterparts.

 SuSE was once an independent German Linux distribution, which later was purchased by Novell, who later sold it to VMWare.
 It’s now an excellent all-rounder which is geared up for the Enterprise. good manuals & docs, masses of great software, brilliant support.
 Enterprise version great for corporate use with business support and has partnered with companies such as SAP (and of course VMWare).
 Software Installer still relies on RPM system from RedHat which can suffer from dependency problems however this is mainly a thing of the past.

-Probably the first linux distribution.
+Slackware was probably the first linux distribution.
 Targeted at geeks who like to tweak or for the server market looking to get every little ounce of server performance.
 Quite hard to install and use, Uses .tar.gz packages rather than more popular .deb or .rpm systems.
 If you fall into the more advanced camp, but don’t like the sound of compiling everything, perhaps Arch is for you, as it still offers similar levels of customisation as Slackware.

 Very established Linux distro.
 DEB packages combined with apt-get system solve the tedium of the RPM software packaging in Redhat/Suse/Mandriva.
 Traditionally known for being further behind than some other distros, but rock solid.
 Is now the basis for many modern, easier to use distributions such as Ubuntu and Linux Mint.

-Note: If a distribution is at release 10 (ie: Slackware), but another distribution is only at 3.1 (ie: Debian), this does not indicate that Debian is an old version of Linux.
+Note: If a distribution is at release 10 (ie: Slackware), but another distribution is only at 4.1 (ie: Debian), this does not indicate that Debian is an old version of Linux.
 The release numbers are only an indicator of how many releases that particular vendor has made.
-For example it is quite likely that Debian 3.1 and Red Hat FC4 share the same kernel version and many similar software titles.
+For example it is quite likely that Debian 4.1 and Slackware 10 share the same major kernel version and many similar software titles.